 When life is stressing you out, it takes a lot more effort and energy to cope with all of your day-to-day stuff.

-By the time the end of the day comes, we can feel so depleted that rather than seeking out connection and touch, we can find ourselves longing for an opportunity to spend some time alone.
+By the time the end of the day comes, you can feel so depleted that rather than seeking out connection and touch, we can find ourselves longing for an opportunity to spend some time alone.
 Longing for some extra me time and for some physical separateness.

 When you find yourself feeling that way, rather than experiencing touch and affection as something that is nourishing and nurturing, you might find yourself tolerating touch it or even avoiding it.
 Even when it’s not sexual.